nuthanc/angular_course/forms-course/README.md

 ### Allowing the the User to Clear (Cancel) the Form

 * Add click listener to Clear button and reset the form and set editMode to false

+### Allowing the Deletion of Shopping List Items

+* Show Delete button only if it in editMode
+* Add deleteIngredient method in the service and clear the form